-2 T (30 ml) extra-light olive oil or grape seed oil, divided
+2 T extra-light olive oil or avocado oil, divided

 Salt and freshly ground black pepper